chainwikinet/wikijs-canto-content/tokens.md

 ## Cosmos Zones to Canto

 Canto also supports assets from other Cosmos chains; these assets can be bridged to Canto using the native Cosmos IBC bridge.
+The official docs have [a walkthrough for bridging ATOM from Cosmos Hub to Canto using the Kepler IBC feature](https://docs.canto.io/user-guides/bridging-assets#bridging-assets-from-atom-to-canto-via-ibc-transfer).

 > Assets bridged to Canto by IBC can only be used in Canto EVM applications by converting them into Canto ERC-20 tokens.
 Canto governance controls the list of supported tokens that can be converted.
 For example, see [governance proposal #4 to map Canto ERC-20 tokens for Cosmos Hub's ATOM token](https://governance.canto.io/).
 {.is-info}